-On today’s date in 1691, Louis de Buade de Frontenac was forced to issue money made of playing cards to pay his troops at the Québec garrison.
+On today’s date in 1691, Louis de Buade de Frontenac issued currency made from playing cards to pay his troops at the Québec garrison.

-Intendant of Justice, Police, and Finance Jacques de Meulles decided on the temporary issuance of paper money printed on playing cards.
+After attempting other measures – but refusing to borrow from merchants’ steep terms – Intendant of Justice, Police, and Finance Jacques de Meulles issued temporary paper money printed on playing cards.

 CANADIAN MINT COMMEMORATION

 Beginning in 2008, the Royal Canadian Mint commemorated the history of playing-card money with a set of four coins, each featuring a unique rectangular shape that combined colour and selective gold plating for the first time in Mint history.